galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Before you begin a new tool

-- Make sure it can be called on a command line with your sample inputs and default parameter settings.
+- Make sure it runs correctly on a command line with your sample inputs and default parameter settings.
 That is how the test will be generated.
-- You cannot specify any inputs without providing samples and those samples must run correctly, with the supplied defaults.
+- You cannot specify any inputs on the form without providing samples, and those samples must run correctly, with the supplied defaults.
+- Easiest to make sure those samples are in the history before you begin.
+Be well prepared.
+The ToolFactory cannot do that part for  you.

 #### STDIN and STDOUT